SCUT-BIP-Lab/SSAF/README.md

 # SSAF
 The code for paper "Enhancing Perceptron Constancy for Real world Dynamic Hand Gesture Authentication"

-The SCUT-RealDHGA dataset will be made public after our article is published.
+The SCUT-RealDHGA dataset can be found at the "SCUT-RealDHGA" repository.